grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/UsingExtraConfig.md

 There are two `extraConfig` sections that you can use:

-* `.extraConfig` Inserts configuration for the Grafana Agent that scrapes metrics and opens receivers.
+* `.extraConfig` Inserts configuration for the Grafana Alloy instance that scrapes metrics and opens receivers.
-* `.logs.extraConfig` Inserts configuration for the Grafana Agent that gathers logs.
+* `.logs.extraConfig` Inserts configuration for the Grafana Alloy instance that gathers logs.

 ## How to use